 - 1. Turn everything OFF.

 - 2. First, remove power cords from outlet.

-3. Remove signal cables from connectors.
+- 3. Remove signal cables from connectors.

-- 3. Attach signal cables to connectors.

 - 4. Remove all cables from devices.

-- 5. Turn device ON.

 When replacing the lithium battery, use only IBM Part Number 33F8354 or an equivalent type battery recommended by the manufacturer.
 If your system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
 The battery contains lithium and can explode if not properly used, handled, or disposed of.